The Deaf, Disability & Mad Arts Alliance of Canada

 DDMAAC'S PURPOSE

-1. Serve as an agent of solidarity, collective impact and disability equity, throughout the DDMSTC* Arts domain.
+1. Serve as an agent of solidarity, collective impact and disability equity, throughout the professional arts ecology.

-2. Provide access to a diversified hub of bottom-up (earned vs learned) DDMSTC Arts knowledge, resource, services and advocacy opportunities.
+2. Provide access to a diversified hub of bottom-up (earned vs learned) dis arts knowledge, resources, services and advocacy opportunities.

 3. Affirm established Deaf/ Disabled/ Mad artists as fully qualified cultural contributors to the professional arts sector.

-4. Advocate for increased investment in, and sector resources for, the production of non-normative aesthetics throughout the DDMSTC Arts domain.
+4. Advocate for increased investment in, and sector resources for, the production of non-normative aesthetics in dis arts.

 5. Claim spaces of artistic autonomy and cultural authority

-for artists and art works that advance disability justice and non-normativity in the broader sector.
+for artists and art works that represent of the lived experience of disablement.

-6. Advance disability justice (decolonization, anti-racism, anti-oppression and non-normalization) within the domain and throughout the broader arts ecology.
+6. Advance disability justice (decolonization, anti-racism, anti-oppression and non-normalization) within the dis arts domain and throughout the broader arts ecology.

 DDMAAC'S PRIORITIES

-1. Position DDMSTC* Arts as an artistic practice, not an identity (i.e. put art back into the cultural representation).
+1. Position dis arts as an artistic practice, not an identity (i.e. put art back into the cultural representation).

-2. Position access as merely the condition for DDMSTC Arts, not the goal (i.e. disrupt tokenistic cultural inclusion).
+2. Position access as merely the condition for dis arts, not the goal (i.e. disrupt tokenistic cultural inclusion).

-3. Replace access with the legal Duty to Accommodate, and align the sector with the CCA's ETA II policy (of Disability Equity).
+3. Replace access with the legal duty to accommodate, and educate the sector on the social determinants of health.

-4. Disrupt the Charitable Model of Disability that is once again on the rise; it is the opposite of DDMSTC Arts.
+4. Disrupt the Charitable Model of Disability that is once again on the rise; it is the antithesis of dis arts.

 5. Disrupt the elevation of emerging artists and investment in non-artists (i.e. equalize inclusion).

-6. Engage in cross-cultural solidarity with, and get behind the systemic advocacy of, other equity-seeking arts networks (i.e. get behind others rather than only centering ourselves).
+6. Engage in cross-cultural solidarity with, and get behind the systemic advocacy of, other equity-seeking arts networks (i. e. get behind others rather than only centre ourselves).

-7. Increase the use of accommodating production and presenting models in market access and artistic touring.
+7. Increase the use of accommodating production and presenting models in market access and artistic presentation.

 Powered by Create your own unique website with customizable templates.